MarcosVale03/CinemaTime-Discord-Bot/README.md

    `!userfav` - Prompts user to input a Letterboxd username and displays that users four favorite films.

-   `!activity` - Shows a Letterboxd users recent activity (when user watches, rates a movie, add a movie to their planning, etc.).
+   `!activity` - Displays a Letterboxd users recent activity.

 **In progress:**